npnkhoi/pca-flask/README.md

 ## Installation

 You can use `pipenv` to install the neccessary packages shown in Pipfile.
-Otherwise, please install the package listed in `Pipfile`.
+Otherwise, please install the packages listed in `Pipfile`.

 ## Run
 From the pca-flask directory, run: